At a Glance

 ✨Highlight Your Organisational Skills

 Being highly organised is key for this position.
 Prepare to discuss how you manage your time and workload, especially when under pressure.
-Sharing a specific instance where you successfully met a tight deadline can really impress the interviewer.
+Sharing a specific instance where you successfully met a tight deadline can really impress the interviewers.

 ✨Prepare for Problem-Solving Scenarios